-D. RESOURCES FOR SUPERVISION, MONITORING, AND INVESTIGATION
+E. RESOURCES FOR OVERSIGHT, MONITORING, AND INVESTIGATION

-6. Countries should provide their appropriate authorities responsible for supervision, monitoring and investigation of their NPO sector with adequate financial, human and technical resources.
+8. Countries should provide their appropriate authorities, which are responsible for oversight, monitoring and investigation of their NPOs, with adequate financial, human and technical resources.

-Glossary of specific terms used in this Recommendation Appropriate authorities refers to competent authorities, including accrediting institutions, and self-regulatory organisations.
-Associate NPOs includes foreign branches of international NPOs.
+Glossary of specific terms used in the context of this Recommendation Appropriate authorities refers to competent authorities, including regulators, tax authorities, FIUs, law enforcement, intelligence authorities, accrediting institutions, and potentially self-regulatory organisations in some jurisdictions.
+Associate NPOs includes foreign branches of international NPOs, and NPOs with which partnerships have been arranged.
 Beneficiaries refers to those natural persons, or groups of natural persons who receive charitable, humanitarian or other types of assistance through the services of the NPO.
 Non-profit organisation or NPO refers to a legal person or arrangement or organisation that primarily engages in raising or disbursing funds for purposes such as charitable, religious, cultural, educational, social or fraternal purposes, or for the carrying out of other types of "good works".
+Self-regulatory measures include rules and standards applied by self-regulatory organisations and accrediting institutions.
+Terrorist financing abuse refers to the exploitation by terrorists and terrorist organisations of NPOs to raise or move funds, provide logistical support, encourage or facilitate terrorist recruitment, or otherwise support terrorists or terrorist organisations and operations.